AndreasZachariae/aip_grasp_planning/README.md

 The grasp planning is based on the following operations:
   1. Preprocessing
     - Receive depth image from the Roboception camera
-    - Transform the depth image into a point cloud with a resolution of 10mm
+    - Transform the depth image based on the object mask from ODTF into a point cloud with a resolution of 10mm
   2. Determination of the 6-DoF grasp poses
-    - Filtering the point cloud with the received masks per object from ODTF
+    - Filtering the point cloud
     - Extraction of the object surface with RANSAC algorithm including projection of all points onto the determined surface
     - Determination of the normal vector for the surface
     - Determination of the grasp point as median of all relevant points in the point cloud